 minifyoption when configuring the

 apostrophe-assetsmodule.
-If you want to use the environment variable, DO NOT set the option in your code.
+If you want to use the environment variable, DO NOT also set the option in your code.

 "Why does Apostrophe need to unpack assets each time a dyno starts up?"
 Remember, every dyno in Heroku gets its own completely temporary and separate set of local files.
 Heroku deploys from git, but we don't want to use minified files all the time in dev.
 In dev we also benefit from using live symbolic links to the asset folders of modules; but in production we want copies, for speed.
 The bundle strategy lets us keep the production assets in git without actually cluttering up the dev environment.